yomishino/MyDalamudPlugins/README.md

 ## List of Plugins

 - [ActionEffectRange](https://github.com/yomishino/FFXIVActionEffectRange)
-    provides a visual cue on the effect range of the AoE action the player has just used<br/>
+    provides a visual cue on the effect range of the AoE action the player has just used
-    ⚠️ Patch 6.11 update: plugin may be broken; please disable it for the moment if you've encountered any serious problem (e.g. crashing)
 - [AetherCompass](https://github.com/yomishino/FFXIVAetherCompass)
     automatically detects certain objects/NPCs such as Aether Currents nearby and shows where they are
 - [TitleRenamed](https://github.com/yomishino/FFXIVTitleRenamed)